freedomofpress/securedrop/docs/upgrade_to_tails_3x.rst

 Why you should upgrade
 ----------------------

 Starting with SecureDrop version 0.4, we require users update to Tails version 3.0 or later.
 Upgrading Tails from 2.x to 3.x must be done manually.
-Please follow this guide to updating each Tails USB stick used in your SecureDrop instance.
+This guide will show you how to upgrade each Tails USB stick used your SecureDrop instance.

 What you need
 -------------

   #.
-Your *existing SecureDrop Tails USB sticks* (Admin, Journalist, and Secure
+Your *existing SecureDrop Tails USB sticks* (*Admin Workstation*,
-     Viewing Station).
+     *Journalist Workstation*, and *Secure Viewing Station*).
   #.
 An *airgapped machine* to perform the Tails upgrades.
-It is ok to reuse
+The *Secure Viewing
-     the *Secure Viewing Station* for this task.
+     Station* may be used for this task.
   #.
 Two USB drives: one to create a new master Tails 3.x USB and one to backup
      the data on your current SecureDrop Tails USB sticks.

   .. warning::
-             An airgapped machine (such as the *SVS*) is required in order to perform these upgrades safely.
+             An airgapped machine (such as the *Secure Viewing Station*) is required in order to perform these upgrades safely.
 By isolating the machine from all network access, you reduce the exposure of sensitive data to networked computers, thereby reducing the threat of compromise by adversaries who wish to gain access to your SecureDrop instance.

-The airgapped machine should have 3 USB ports, so you can plug in the Tails drive you wish to upgrade, the *master Tails USB* drive, and the *Backup drive* at the same time.
+The airgapped machine should have 3 USB ports, so you can plug in the Tails drive you wish to upgrade, the *master Tails USB* drive, and the *backup drive* at the same time.
 If you don't have 3 USB ports available, you can use a USB hub, which may reduce transfer speeds.